sundayoyeniyi/.dotfiles/README.md

 Introduction
 ------------
-It's personal! - this repo will hold my personal dotfiles for use on my mac book.
-It shows how I choose to configure my development laptop.
+It's personal! - this repo holds the way I chose to configure my development machine, organise my personal .dotfiles for use on mac book and for sharing with my Linux VMs.
 The organisation and guiding principles while personal will be largely influenced by the work of [holman](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 Installation
 ------------